 Most buyers today aren’t strangers to online shopping.

 As the average age of B2B buyers drops, their expectations for the online experience rise.
 These buyers are expecting a buying experience that resembles something they’d find visiting Amazon, eBay, Etsy or their other favorite online retailer.

 It’s important that B2B marketers and website teams invest time in understanding their buyers’ needs and priorities when it comes to the online experience.
 The best website experiences are created from a place of empathy and a keen understanding of the goals a buyer has when they visit your site.
-You can uncover these insights through qualitative and quantitative research:
+Whether you’re designing a website for realtors, healthcare providers or investors, you can uncover these insights through qualitative and quantitative research:

 Here’s a prediction everyone can agree on: